Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Estimate the Primal and Dual Optima

-\end{lemma} As $\hcalF$ is the index set of identified inactive features, we have $[\w^*(\alpha, \beta_0)]_{\hcalF} = \mathbf{0}$.
-Hence, we only need to find an accurate estimation of $[\w^*(\alpha, \beta_0)]_{\hcalF^c}$.
-Lemma \ref{lemma:primal-estimation} shows that $[\w^*(\alpha, \beta_0)]_{\hcalF^c}$ lies in a ball of radius $r$ centered at $\mathbf{c}$.
-Note that, before we perform IFS, the set $\hat{\calF}$ is empty and thus the second term on the right hand side (RHS) of \eqref{eqn:r-primal} is $0$.
-If we apply IFS multiple times (alternating with ISS), the set $\hat{\calF}$ will be monotonically increasing.
+It shows that $[\w^*(\alpha, \beta_0)]_{\hcalF^c}$ lies in a ball of radius $r$ centered at $\mathbf{c}$.
+Note that, before we perform IFS, the set $\hat{\calF}$ is empty and the second term on the right hand side of \eqref{eqn:r-primal} is thus $0$.
+If we apply IFS multiple times alternatively with ISS, the set $\hat{\calF}$ will be monotonically increasing.
 Thus, \eqref{eqn:r-primal} implies that the radius will be monotonically decreasing, leading to a more accurate primal optimum estimation.